aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ### Create Glue Data Catalog Database

-1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the [AWS Management console for Amazon Glue](https://console.aws.amazon.com/glue/home?region=us-east-1).
+1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the <a href="https://console.aws.amazon.com/glue/home?region=us-east-1" target="_blank">AWS Management console for Amazon Glue</a>.
 2. To analyze the weblogs dataset, you start with a set of data in S3.
 First, you will create a database for this workshop within AWS Glue.
 A database is a set of associated table definitions, organized into a logical group.
 3. From left hand menu of the AWS Glue console, click **Databases**
 4. Click on the **Add Database** button.